seanbrar/gemini-batch-prediction/cookbook/README.md

 ## 🛠️ Troubleshooting

-- ModuleNotFoundError: `cookbook`
+- Running a recipe fails
-  - Add repo root to Python path: `PYTHONPATH='.' python cookbook/...`
+  - Ensure you run from the repo root, and use the runner: `python -m cookbook <spec> [-- recipe_args]`
 - No demo data found
   - Run `make demo-data` (or pass `--input your_dir`)
 - 429 / throttling